Learn more about our impactLearn more about our impact

 As a senior marine scientist at the WWF, most of my work focuses on what happens underwater.
-I work with a collaborative team to better understand how marine protected areas are influencing both coral reef ecosystems and the people who depend on the natural resources that coral reefs provide.
+I work with a collaborative team to better understand how marine protected areas are protecting coral reef ecosystems and the communities who depend on them.
 We work with teams all across Indonesia in the Bird’s Head and Sunda Banda Seascapes to help design monitoring systems, analyze data, and communicate the results both to scientist and decision makers.
 We hope to provide evidence-based approaches to better design and manage Marine Protected Areas for better conservation results.

 I’ve always been connected to the ocean—growing up in Hawaii, I spent many weekends with my family on the coast, snorkeling for hours until my parents dragged me back in.
 Some of my best memories are from elementary school field trips collecting critters from the sea and placing them in aquariums to observe (we always put them back)!